GeomorphOnline/GeomorphOnline.github.io/lessons/_hydraulics/pset_rating_curves.md

 ## 5. Levee height (30 points)

 ### Part A

 The citizens living in the valley hired you to estimate the minimum height of a levee needed to protect against a 200-year flood.
 (They had discussed protecting against a 100-year flood, as is common.
 However, due to increasing heavy rains with climate change, they are not sure that the future storms will follow the historical statistics, and want to play it safe.)
 How tall should this levee be such that the 200-year flood stage will be exactly at its crest?

 Note 1: Engineers would design with a bit of a factor of safety atop this; here we are not considering the "little extra to be sure".

 Note 2: Once the levees are installed, the channel will no longer be able to spill out onto its floodplain.
 Therefore, you will have to recalculate your stage--discharge relationship to consider the flows through the channel alone.
-You needn't worry about those that are greater than 2 meters; this is why you are building levees!
+You needn't worry about those that are greater than 2 meters spilling out onto the floodplain; this is why you are building levees!

 Show the new stage--discharge relationship and describe provide the minimum levee height to contain the 200-year flood.
+Again, a spreadsheet may help here.

 ### Part B